jean553/quick-sort/README.md

 ### Generalities

-Quicksort is a divide and conquer alogorithm.
+Quicksort is a divide and conquer algorithm.

 Quicksort uses a pivot (specific array item): all the items before the pivot must be lesser than the pivot,